devevangel/my-virtual-pet/README.md

 ## Robot Components

-This sections describes the different components that make a the robot and their various functions.
-It seeks to provide a high level understanding of the entire application at how it all comes together.
+This sections describes the different components that make a robot and their various functions.
+It seeks to provide a high level overview of the entire application and how it all comes together.

 ### Storage